kmuthusi/diagnostic-testing-macro/README.md

 - Automated to shorten analysis time and eliminate error that arise during copy-pasting of analysis output.
 - Promote principles of reproducible research i.e., transparency, reproducibility, reusability.
-- Flexible to use by allowing user to just specify the dataset, truth and test variables and corresponding cut-offs.
+- Easy to use since user just needs to specify the dataset, truth and test variables and corresponding cut-offs.
-- Generic to use data from different settings.
+- Generic to use data from different settings e.g., in lab to evaluate multiple diagnostic tests or in machine learning to evaluate performance of classification algorithms.
+- Flexible to allow user to specify desired significance level and precision of point estimates
 - Provide options for dealing with missing data e.g., include in output or suppress.
 - Produce outputs with natural display of results useful in epidemiological and biomedical publications.